Xata/mw-website-dev/content/articles/cube_game_intro.md

 So far this has been tested on a MacBook Pro with a M2 Pro chip and a desktop PC with a Ryzen 7 2700X and a RX Vega 56 running Windows 11.
 The game uses modern OpenGL instead of OpenGL 1.0 features that have been deprecated for a long time (since 2008).
 While OpenGL MAY be on its way out with Vulkan becoming more mainstream, I wanted to able to work on this on my MacBook too.

+You can find the project here: [Link to ubiquitous-cube-game](https://github.com/Xata/ubiquitous-cube-game)

 ## Goals with this project

 My goal is to create a playable game this year.
 Eventually I want to add networking features to this game so that a friend can join and explore with you.
 The goal of this is not to create a commercial title.
 Just something that demonstrates my Python and OpenGL skills.
 So far I've taken a basic voxel game engine and made it more game-like.